PDOK/gokoala/README.md

 - Start GoKoala.
   - When running Docker in a VM (like on macOS) make sure to start GoKoala with base url: http://host.docker.internal:8080.
 - Start a new test session in the TEAM Engine against http://localhost:8080 (or http://host.docker.internal:8080).
   - More details in the [features conformance test suite](https://opengeospatial.github.io/ets-ogcapi-features10/).
+- Publish test results HTML report in [docs](./docs/ogc-features-test-report).

 ## Misc